bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 through some projects at work in the quantitative finance space, which is one of the main applications of stochastic calculus.
-Naively, I thought I could write a brief post on it that would satisfy my curiosity -- that didn't work out at all.
-The result is this extra long post!
+Naively, I thought I could write a brief post on it that would satisfy my curiosity -- that didn't work out at all!
+The result is this extra long post.

-This post is about stochastic calculus, an extension of the usual calculus we learn to a certain class of stochastic processes.
-It's not immediately obvious but the rigour needed to properly understand some of the key ideas requires going back to the measure theoretic definition of probability theory.
-So that's where I start, from there I quickly move onto stochastic processes, the Wiener process, a particular flavour of stochastic calculus called Itô calculus where I present some of the main results, and finally end with a couple of applications.
+This post is about stochastic calculus, an extension of regular calculus to stochastic processes.
+It's not immediately obvious but the rigour needed to properly understand some of the key ideas requires going back to the measure theoretic definition of probability theory, so that's where I start in the background.
+From there I quickly move on to stochastic processes, the Wiener process, a particular flavour of stochastic calculus called Itô calculus, and finally end with a couple of applications.
 As usual, I try to include a mix of intuition, rigour where it helps intuition, and some simple examples.
 It's a deep and wide topic so I hope you enjoy my digest of it.

 ..
 TEASER_END
 .. section-numbering::